DockittDockitt

 What types of PDF corruption can this tool fix?

-The tool is most effective on PDFs with structural issues — damaged cross-reference tables, incomplete object streams, or minor data corruption from interrupted transfers.
+The tool is most effective on PDFs with structural issues such as damaged cross-reference tables, incomplete object streams, or minor data corruption from interrupted transfers.
 It works by having Ghostscript parse the file and rewrite it with a clean internal structure.
 It cannot recover content that has been physically overwritten or lost from the file data.

 Why does my PDF open in some viewers but not others?